 In northeast B.C., boreal caribou are in dire straits.
-These animals try to survive in a forest heavily fragmented by gas wells, logging, hydro operations and countless roads.
-So how do you save B.C.’s most endangered caribou?
+These animals try to survive in a forest heavily fragmented by oil and gas and countless roads.
+So how do you save one of B.C.’s most threatened caribou?

 In British Columbia, boreal caribou live in the far northeast corner of the province.
 This rugged area consists of old-growth forest rich in lichens, which the caribou feed on in the winter, and is speckled with lakes, rivers and marshes.
-However, this seemingly pristine habitat is over-run by industrial development including forestry, mining and oil and gas.
-According to a federal document, five of the six boreal caribou herds in B.C. are not “self-sustaining”.
+However, this seemingly pristine habitat is over-run by industrial development, predominantly from the oil and gas sector.
+According to the federal recovery strategy, all 6 of the boreal caribou herds in B.C. are not “self-sustaining”.

 Oil and gas is well established in northeast British Columbia.
 Reclaiming lost habitat is a limited option at best.
 British Columbia doesn't have endangered species laws.
-However, the province has drafted a recovery strategy for the Boreal Woodland caribou.
-They now need to put it into action.
+The Province needs to work to ensure caribou have space to survive on a largely human-impacted landscape.

 CPAWS works with First Nations and B.C. governments, as well as industry, to fine-tune a new plan for the boreal caribou.